 Camping: A Complete Unit Study

 "When I consider thy heavens, the work of thy fingers, the moon and the stars, which thou hast ordained; What is man, that thou art mindful of him? and the son of man, that thou visitest him?"
-(Psalm 8:3-4)
+(Psalms 8:3-4)

 The sun is just setting on the horizon.
 It's so bright that it's hard to look at—a brilliant ball of fire.
 Soon, beautiful streaks of oranges, reds, and pinks stretch across the sky as the sun sinks lower, eventually fading into the dark colors of night.

 Then, as if appearing from out of nowhere, the moon is there.
 Its comforting light shines across the land, making the trees a puzzle of shapes around you.
 As you sit comfortably on a fallen log, crickets and frogs begin to sing.
 Their melodious voices sing words only God can understand.
 Fireflies weave in and out of the grass.

 Ouch!
 A mosquito bit you!

 Okay, swat the mosquito and sit back again.

 One by one, thousands of stars appear to twinkle and shine in the blackened sky.
 Your mom points out the Big Dipper, and it only takes a few more minutes for you to find the Little Dipper.

 The fire is getting low, so your dad stirs it up a bit and adds another couple of logs.
 Sparks jump out and dance upward, and the crackling of the flames makes you burrow deeper inside your blanket.
 Your mom brings out a brown paper bag, and you sit up eagerly.
 You know what is inside.
 Marshmallows, chocolate, and graham crackers.
 You sigh peacefully.